fbpx

 Option #1 - Dig Down To Tank Lids

-Dig down to the tank lid openings – there may be one or two depending on the year of the septic tank.
-If there is oneΒ – it will be in the center of the septic tank and be about 18” in diameter.
+Dig down to the tank lid openings.
+There may be one or two depending on the year of the septic tank.
+If there is one, it will be in the center of the septic tank and be about 18” in diameter.
 If there are two lids, they will be on the front and rear of the top of the septic tank.
-Both lids need to be exposed and this indicates there are two compartments in the septic tank and both should be pumped out.
-Super old tanks may have a β€œcoffin lid” that needs to be slid off in order to pump.
+Expose both lids to reveal the two compartments in the septic tank, and pump both.
+Older tanks may have a “coffin lid” that must be slid off for pumping.

-Option #2 - Pump Thru Real Risers
+Option #2 - Pump Through Real Risers

 Pump through the 18”-24” riser lids that have been added to the top of the septic tank in lieu of the heavy septic tank lids that need to be exposed each time.